 Unsupported Configuration Statements in the Ephemeral Configuration Database

-The ephemeral database is an alternate configuration database that enables Juniper Extension Toolkit (JET) applications and NETCONF and Junos XML protocol client applications to simultaneously load and commit configuration changes on Junos devices and with significantly greater throughput than when committing data to the candidate configuration database.
+The ephemeral database is an alternate configuration database.
+Juniper Extension Toolkit (JET) applications and NETCONF and Junos XML protocol client applications can simultaneously load and commit configuration changes to the ephemeral database with significantly greater throughput than when committing data to the candidate configuration database.
 To improve commit performance, the ephemeral commit process does not perform all of the operations and validations executed by the standard commit model.
-As a result, there are some features that cannot be configured through the ephemeral database.
+As a result, you cannot configure some features through the ephemeral database.
 For example, the ephemeral configuration database does not support configuring interface alias names.

 The ephemeral configuration database does not support the following configuration statements.
+We've grouped the statements under their top-level configuration statement hierarchy.
 If a client attempts to configure an unsupported statement in an ephemeral instance, the server returns an error during the load operation.
-The configuration statements are grouped under their top-level configuration statement.

 [edit apply-groups] [edit access] [edit chassis] [edit dynamic-profiles] [edit security] (SRX Series only)